Animal rights activists arrested in Australia

-The protests were part of a wave of action in three states, where activists targeted abattoirs in the middle of the night to protest cruelty to animals.
+The protests were part of a wave of action in three states, where activists targeted abbatoirs in the middle of the night to protest cruelty to animals.

 The documentary Dominion, directed by Chris Delforce, used drones and undercover footage to film feedlots and saleyards to show how animals are treated in the production of meat, dairy, eggs and leather.